Using text2speech synthesis, avatars' text can be spoken aloud in a variety of ways.

 The audience can also type into the text chat, but their text won't be spoken out loud and only appears in the text chat window, not on the stage.
 As the audience doesn’t log in, there are no names connected to the audience chat.
 If you aren’t holding an avatar, your text will appear as audience text.

 You can make your avatar "think" by typing : (colon) before the text.
 Your text will appear in a thought bubble over the avatar, but won't be spoken aloud.
 It will appear in the text chat window in blue and with curly brackets around it (see image below).

-Note that changing an avatar's voice will change it on all stages that the avatar is assigned to; therefore you should not change the voice of an avatar that is not yours or that you think other people may be using on another stage.
+Note that changing an avatar's voice will change it on ALL stages that the avatar is assigned to; therefore you should not change the voice of an avatar that is not yours, or that other people may be using on another stage.

-See Section 5.5 for more information about available voices, descriptions, and how to add more.
+See the appendix on Text2Speech Voices for more information about available voices, descriptions, and how to add more.

 Players can "whisper" to other logged-in players; this lets you communicate with your fellow players without the audience hearing or seeing it.
 You can whisper to an individual player, a number of players, or to all logged in players present on the same stage as you.
 You can also whisper to players on other stages, but you must use their usernames, and there is currently no way to whisper to a player who is in the Workshop and has no stage open.
 Note that you can have multiple stages open at the same time in different browser tabs or windows, and you can have the Workshop open as well as a stage or stages.

 Typing a whisper command incorrectly displays a "how to" message in your chat window.
 If messages are not delivered to users (due to misspelling a username, or a user not currently being online), the whisper "bounces" and informs the sender what went wrong in the chat field.

 |to a single player||/wh username1=Message|

 |to all users on the current stage|| /wh *=Message